How to Ferment Vegetables

 What kind of salt should be used?

-• Unrefined sea salt is the best option.
+• Unrefined sea salt or a natural mineral salt is the best option.

 Do not use iodized salt which can inhibit the process of fermentation.
 Kosher salt occasionally has anti-caking agents used in processing and should also be avoided.